eyyytran/DigitalCrafts_FencingSim/README.md

 # Fencing Simulator

 Thank you for taking the time to check out my first game project made in Python!
+For more insight into the makings of this project, check out the article I wrote on [Medium](https://medium.com/@ltatran94/6d0dcdb09fa2).

 ## The following is required to run the game: